 Distracted driving can have fatal consequences, which is why it’s essential to educate yourself on the various risks one takes when indulging in such practices.
 This guide explained the three types of distracted driving and the emerging distracted driving laws.
 Use it as a guide to benefit your driving habits.

 The Paul Wilkinson Law Firm has attorneys who specialize in all sorts of accidents, including distracted driver accidents.
-If you or a loved one has been involved in a distracted while driving accident, contact us today to schedule a free consultation.
+If you or a loved one has been involved in a distracted driving accident, contact us today to schedule a free consultation by calling 303-333-7285, or visit our website for more information about our legal services.